 Prior to joining DG, Vinisha worked at Innovations for Poverty Action (IPA) on MERL projects across Sub-Saharan Africa and South Asia.
 She holds an MA in International Affairs from The New School, and BS in Economics and International Business from University of Wisconsin La Crosse.

-Before DG, Paige managed NGO client campaigns at a strategic communications firm.
-She is currently working towards a MS in Public Policy from Georgetown University, and holds a BS in Foreign Service from Georgetown University.
+Before DG, Paige managed client campaigns at a strategic communications firm.
+She is pursuing a Master in Public Policy and holds a BS in Foreign Service from Georgetown University.

 Beverley is a Senior Associate at DG, working on project implementation, client management and policy analysis.
 Previously she worked for the World Bank Group as a legal consultant where she helped develop an online analysis tool to assist users in analyzing African mining laws, as well as providing legal advisory and support.

 She also has experience in advocacy and communications for Save the Children Int'l at the African Union level and in the East Africa region.
 Ms. Hatcher-Mbu has worked in 7 countries and speaks French.
 She holds a Juris Doctor from the George Washington University and a BA cum laude in Political Science from Wellesley College.
 She is admitted to the bar in New York.

 Bijana Sharma Poudel